ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

       </util:list>
       ```

-3. Restart Jetty
+3. Restart IdP to apply the changes:
-   *  `systemctl restart jetty.service`
+   * `touch /opt/jetty/webapps/idp.xml`

 ### (ONLY FOR IDP TRAINING AT CYNET) Register the IdP on the Training Test Federation